pebble-dev/pebble-dev.github.io/howto.md

 ## General hints

 * As many services on the watch are actually implemented in the phone and in web services, many issues are located there as well.
 A reboot of your phone has better chance to fix issues, than a reboot of your watch.
 Restoring your watch to factory settings is hardly ever needed.
 * If you have issues with dictation, you should check the weather service to rule out issues with your subscription.
-If weather works in Timeline or through The Weather Channel app, then your subscription is working fine.
+If weather works in Timeline or through the Weather Channel app, then your subscription is working fine.
+* If watchfaces are not syncing from your account, you might need to run the [boot process](https://boot.rebble.io) again or reinstall the app.
+* Apple users: If you have the iOS app already installed on an old device, be sure to back up your IPA (for free) with [iMazing](https://imazing.com)!
+This allows you to load the app on all of your newer devices without having to sign it every week, as it is tied to your Apple ID.
+* Android users: Congratulations!
+You can just grab the recently-updated APK and relax.

 ## More help

-If you need help with something else, check the [Rebble help center](https://help.rebble.io/).
+If you need help with something else, check the [Rebble Help Center](https://help.rebble.io/).

-If you still can't find what you're looking for, or just want to talk to a person, join us on the [Rebble Discord server](http://discord.gg/aRUAYFN), then head to `#rebble-help` and post your issue!
+Still can't find what you're looking for, or just want to talk to a person?
+If so, join us on the [Rebble Discord server](http://discord.gg/aRUAYFN), head to `#rebble-help`, and post your issue!
 You may also find additional help and resources in the [subreddit](https://www.reddit.com/r/pebble/) or the [wiki](https://github.com/pebble-dev/wiki/wiki).